Embrace the Joy of Christmas: A Holistic Approach to Eating

 Hit the play button.

-The diet starts in January - Christmas can be one of the most challenging times when it comes to our relationship with food and our body.
-This year, maybe try to do it a wee bit differently.
+The diet starts in January.
+Christmas can be one of the most challenging times regarding our relationship with food and our bodies.
+This year, consider doing it a bit differently.

-Stress management is essential for overall health, well-being and managing your weight.
-Chronic stress affects the body in several ways, and managing it can lead to significant improvements in physical, emotional, and mental health.
+Stress management is essential for overall health, well-being, and managing your weight.
+Chronic stress affects the body in many ways.
+Managing it can lead to significant improvements in physical, emotional, and mental health.

-Holistic therapies take into account the whole person, including the mind, body, and spirit, to support overall health and balance.
+Holistic therapies take into account the whole person.
+This includes the mind, body, and spirit.
+They support overall health and balance.

-What we eat matters, how we eat matters, how we feel about what we eat matters, how we feel when we eat matters, what we believe about food matters, what we believe about ourselves matters.
-There are many other factors and all of them effect how we process the energy in our food.
+What we eat matters.
+How we eat matters.
+How we feel about what we eat matters.
+How we feel when we eat matters.
+What we believe about food matters.
+What we believe about ourselves matters.
+All these factors affect how we process the energy in our food.

-We know that two people can eat exactly the same thing and yet they will metabolise it differently, because we are much more complex than a kettle.
+We know that two people can eat exactly the same thing, yet they will metabolize it differently.
+This is because we are much more complex than a kettle.

 “In 1863, a calorie was defined as the amount of heat needed to raise the temperature of 1 kilogram of water from 0 to 1 degree Celsius.
 In 1925, calories became scientifically defined in terms of joules, which are units typically used by physicists to describe the amount of work needed to force one newton through one meter.” www.livescience.com

-Our Metabolism is what allows us to utilise the energy that our food provides.
-Understanding Metabolism is key to understanding nutrition, changing your relationship with food, improving your relationship with your body and being the healthiest you can be.
+Our metabolism allows us to utilize the energy that our food provides.
+Understanding metabolism is key to understanding nutrition.
+It helps in changing your relationship with food and improving your relationship with your body.
+This understanding can lead to being the healthiest you can be.

-A stressed eater will be in a place of digestive shutdown, a relaxed eater will be a place of full digestive force.
-Feelings such as guilt, shame that come from good food/ bad food mentality will always lead us to be in stress response.
-If we add that to our normal everyday stress and emotional experiences then we will be in digestive shutdown, dealing with the impact of high cortisol and adrenaline in our body.
+A stressed eater will be in a place of digestive shutdown.
+In contrast, a relaxed eater will be in a place of full digestive force.
+Feelings such as guilt and shame that come from the good food/bad food mentality will always lead us to be in a stress response.
+If we add that to our normal everyday stress and emotional experiences, we will be in digestive shutdown, dealing with the impact of high cortisol and adrenaline in our bodies.

 There is nothing more stressful to the body than feelings of guilt and shame, especially around food.
-This Christmas, be gentle with yourself and be a relaxed eater, an emotional eater - allow yourself full permission to savour every bite, with emotions of joy and pleasure.
+This Christmas, be gentle with yourself.
+Be a relaxed eater and allow yourself full permission to savor every bite.
+Embrace emotions of joy and pleasure.

 Joanne